intelie/eslint-config/README.md

 #### VSCode

-Make sure you typescript validation are enabled_ - they are enabled by default.
+Make sure you typescript validation is enabled - it is enabled by default.

 ```json
 "typescript.validate.enable": true